ujjwalrox/Panic-Situation-Analyzer-codefundo/README.md

 Our Android app monitors disaster events, even in the background, and then notifies users about the same.
 It also displays a handy map, allowing users to know their location and the center of the disaster zone.
 #### Web Interface
 The web interface allows people to see the current disaster areas over the globe.
 It also behaves as a registration portal.
+#### REST API
+The server provides a REST API framework, making it easier to build cross-platform applications.

 ## How it Works